addpipe/webcam-tester/README.md

 ```

 That's it!
 The library will automatically replace the target element with a complete media testing interface.

+You can also include the library’s source code directly in your page instead of loading it from a CDN.
+To do this, replace the line `<script src="https://unpkg.com/@addpipe/webcam-tester@latest/dist/webcam-tester.min.js"></script>` with the actual [source code](https://github.com/addpipe/webcam-tester/blob/master/src/webcam-tester.js) of the library inside a script tag.

 For more advanced code examples, check out the [Examples section](#examples).